St John's Kirk: Today's church

-Queen Elizabeth II visited in 1955 and 1977.
-She dedicated the Black Watch window on her first visit.
+Queen Elizabeth the Queen Mother, visited in 1955 to dedicate the Black Watch Window.
+Elizabeth II and the Prince Philip, Duke of Edinburgh, visited the church during their Silver Jubilee visit to Perth in 1977.

 Pre-Reformation features of the church include holy water stoups, piscina, a stone niche and mason's marks.
 There is also a medieval collection box and a modern tapestry.

 Repair and restorations occurred in the 1980s and in the early 21st century.
 The chandelier of the Virgin Mary, which is believed to have hung in the church in the 15th century, was restored to the building.
 It had been sold to Perth Museum and Art Gallery in the 19th century.

 The spire's weathercock was removed and restored in 2020.

 Perth's first dedicated war memorial was unveiled in St John Street, at the rear of the church, in 2021.
 Prior remembrance services were carried out at the Perth mercat cross, between Perth City Hall and St John's Shopping Centre, which was perceived to be "an insult" to veterans.